 We are building an automatic processing system to handle the vast quantities of radar data from Sentinel-1.
 We will use the many thousands of images that Sentinel-1 produces every year to map ground movements with extraordinary accuracy, detecting ground movements as small as 1mm/yr between two points separated by as much as 100 km.

-As well as measuring rates of ground movement, we will also be looking at how these rates change over time.
 Near volcanoes, such changes can suggest activity below the Earth’s surface.
-The data will also help us understand more about the outer layer of the Earth, which will in turn will help us to build better models of how the continents deform.
+The data will also help us understand more about the outer layer of the Earth.

-Importantly, it will mean that we can respond in near-real time to eruption and earthquakes across the globe, and provide information on our website as quickly as possible.
+Importantly, Sentinel-1 will help us to respond in near-real time to eruption and earthquakes across the globe, and provide information on our website as quickly as possible.